Gymnos-AI/Gymnos-Playground/README.md

 # Gymnos Repo
 - This is a repository to encapsulate all of the Gymnos products.

+### Modularity Notes
+The GymnosCamera (gymnoscamera) sub-module should be split into a separate repository as it acts like a library for GymnosServer and a full-fledged system for USB web cam or Pi camera capable devices.

 ## Setting up a Virtual Environment

 ### Windows Setup: